 The really strange thing in all of this is that the truth was staring Burgess in the face the entire time: he simultaneously criticized editions that failed to represent A Clockwork Orange as a morality tale and criticized the novella in its entirety as “a work too didactic to be artistic” (Burgess xiv).
 He damn well wanted it to be a traditional morality tale so that everyone could hate it as much as he hated it!
 Unfortunately, Anthony Burgess’ artistic senses were just so tethered to traditional and elite interpretation schema that he never made that connection.

 I wish Burgess were still alive so I could send him a letter—even if he would never read it, or would dismiss it.
 He wrote one of the dozen or so books that make me truly envious, that do exactly what I want to do as an artist and do it almost flawlessly.
 His book is funny, tragic, and affecting.
 And he couldn’t see that, which makes me sad.
-The lesson for other writers: take the advice of your editors seriously, and when something you write succeeds, study it until you really figure out why and can replicate it.
+The lessons for other writers: take the advice of your editors seriously; don’t underestimate your readers; and when something you write succeeds, study it until you really figure out why.

 Of course, the final irony is that Anthony Burgess’ message, the simple message behind the book’s title, that one can not make mechanistic that which should be organic, is both the actual subtle message of the original American edition and the film—and is precisely the message Burgess labored against with his stubborn fight to make the organic value of A Clockwork Orange fit his machined-in intentions.